ThinkRedstone/Campaign/gods.md

 civilization.
 Cities will be overgrown, ships lost in storms, fields ravaged by pests, livestock hunted.

-True Blade: Two Handed Orcish Waraxe nicknamed Berth.
+True Blade: Two Handed Orcish Waraxe nicknamed Bertha.

 ## Obelisk

 The lawful neutral god of dying light.
 About the gentle end of things, the light of the setting sun.
+Maybe: He is a "little brother" figure to Naru, which views him in a gentler light compared to the other gods.

 Symbol: A crescent turned on its side to look like the setting sun.